Importance of African locust bean trees

 African locust bean trees are important to economics for women.
 Soumbala and Dawadawa pastes are made from the fermented seeds of African locust beans.

 African locust tree bark, leaves, flowers, and pods have a number of medicinal and food uses.

-The African locust bean tree, honey bean tree or the Dawadawa tree is a multipurpose tree used widely in Africa for medicine, food, trade and pest control.
+The African locust bean tree, honey bean tree or the Dawadawa tree is a multipurpose tree used widely in Africa for medicine, food, and trade and pest control.

 |African locust bean tree|

-· The African locust bean tree is often the only reliable source of food for the family when crops fail or during the lean periods between harvests for rural families.
+The African locust bean tree is often the only reliable source of food for the family when crops fail or during the lean periods between harvests for rural families.

-· The stem bark of the African locust tree has been shown to be effective antibiotic medicine against Shigella infection.
+The beans of the African locust also have properties to ward off termites for effective control of termite infestations.
+The stem bark of the African locust tree has been shown to be effective antibiotic medicine against Shigella infection.
 Shigella is an intestinal disease; most people who are infected develop dysentery, fever, and stomach cramps.

 The selling of the various parts of the African locust bean tree is an important economic activity for women.
 Soumbala and Dawadawa pastes are made from the fermented seeds of the African locust bean plant used widely across Western Africa.
 The paste is high and fat and is used to flavor soups, stews, and sauces.

 Because of dawadawa paste and other uses, locust seed is a major item of commerce across West Africa.
 However, producing the pungent paste is a traditional family craft and, although some dried beans are sold in local markets, most are collected and processed by individuals for their own use.